 During the concert:

 We will be using a one way system to enter and exit the hall.
-Entry will be via the Peter Morrison Hall foyer and exit will be through the fire exit leading the gardens.
+Entry will be via the Peter Morrison Hall foyer and exit will be through the fire exit leading to the gardens.
 All fire exits will remain accessible in case of an emergency.
 We will leave the concert hall doors open with the windows open to improve air circulation.
-If there is an interval, our bar (pre-ordered drinks only) and toilets will be available.
+If there is an interval, our bar and toilets will be available.
 At the end of the performance please stay in your seats until asked to leave by a member of staff.

 Please email firstname.lastname@example.org or complete the contact form on the right hand side of this page if you have any further questions.
 We look forward to welcoming you back to the “Benslow Bubble”.